karimjamali/terraform-aws-segmentation-firenet/README.md

 ## Summary

-This repository builds out a completed representation of the infrastructure created for the Aviatrix ACE Cloud Operations course.
+This repository builds out a sample topology for a demo on Multi-Cloud Network Segmentation (MCNS) and FireNet.

 It builds the following: